arjunattam/rubberduck/README.md

 The extension has three components

-1. [Background page](public/background.js): this is the main page of the extension (also called "event page") in the docs.
+1. Background page (see below): this is the main page of the extension (also called "event page") in the docs.
 The background page listens for some chrome events, and injects scripts to the page.

 2. [Content script](src/index.js): this is the script that is injected in the page using [programmatic injection](https://developer.chrome.com/extensions/content_scripts#pi).
 Since the injected script renders elements, this is built using React.

 3. [Options page](public/options.html): this is the settings page.
 Not much to see here.

+### Background page

+This is generated via typescript src (located at `background/src/index.ts`).
+Any change in this source needs to be compiled via typescript.
+This is configured by following [chrome-extension-typescript-starter](https://github.com/chibat/chrome-extension-typescript-starter).

+    ```
+    cd background
+    npm run build
+    ```

+This will create a file `public/background/index.js` which is then used by the `npm run...` commands.

 ### Docs